publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schVI/m__us_usc_t7_s1738k.md

     (b) __Regulation__

-        All activities of the type referred to in subsection (a) of this section shall, where appropriate, include initiatives that link conservation of natural resources with local community development.
+        All activities of the type referred to in subsection (a) shall, where appropriate, include initiatives that link conservation of natural resources with local community development.

     (c) __Setting of priorities__